chStaiger/ACES/README.txt

 The code can be adopted to other HPC facilities.

 Data:
-The expression and secondary data lie in the folder experiments/data.
+The expression and secondary data lie in the folder experiments/data (provided upon request).

 Dependencies:
 ===============